Ulefone T1 review summary

 If someone would tell me they bought the Ulefone T1, I wouldn’t necessarily say it was a bad decision.
 The main issue here is price.

-Some of the things the Ulefone T1 has advantage over a $150 typical China phone is the very bright rear and front flashes, and a step up in the camera department.
+Some of the things the Ulefone T1 has an advantage over a typical China phone is the very bright rear and front flashes, a step up in the camera department, and a noticeable step up in sound quality.

 Beyond this, there’s not much that stands out about the phone other than the LTE bands, which admittedly is a huge step forward and one that would be fantastic to see other brands taking.